isjoshokay/Pizza-Planet-Strongmind/README.md

 ### Misc
 [Back to top](#overview)
 > Note there is an 'Admin Key' that pops up when trying to create a 'new user - owner.'
 This admin key is arbitrary and you can put in any input and it will work.
 Just a proof of concept.
 > There are additional features scattered throughout the system.
 My favorite to work on was the logic for duplicate toppings in pizzas.
-But also, creating the 'are you sure' modals for deleting toppings was a clever touch in my book *pat pat*.